-- The crime was domestic violence or sexual assault
+- The crime involved domestic violence or sexual assault or

 - The victim is unable to get the notification without your help (for example, because of the victim’s death, age, or physical or mental illness).

-This notification includes situations where the defendant is being released from a medical institution after having been found "not criminally responsible by reason of insanity" or incompetent to stand trial.
+This notification includes situations where the defendant is being released from a medical institution after having been found temporarily insane or incompetent to stand trial.

 Does it matter what the crime was?

 Yes.
 You can only get a notification if you are a victim of certain crimes.
 These crimes include:

 - Murder or any Class A, B, or C crime (for more information see the Maine Criminal Code)